Epi-Tools/blihgui/README.md

-[still in development]
-blih GUI for EPITECH
+# Blih GUI for EPITECH